1wheel/roadtolarissa/source/_posts/2015-06-07-stacked-bump-chart.markdown

 players = _.sortBy(players, 'start')
 ```

-Now we can find the number of earlier starting, still active players for each player in given year by iterating over the `players` array.
+With the array sorted, we can find the number of earlier starting, still active players for each player in given year by iterating over the `players` array.
 Each time we find a player that is active in the given year, increment an `numActiveBefore` variable and save its current value to the player.

 Repeating this for every year gives enough information to construct each player's `years` array: